Sunday, June 27, 2010

 Out & About--Musso & Frank Grill...Since 1919 in Hollywood

-One of my favorite places in Los Angeles is, without a doubt, the Musso & Frank Grill in Hollywood.
-As you can see by the sign above, it's been here since 1919 and is a landmark for LA.
-Musso's was here during the dawn of the studio system, with most of the studios all nearby and Hollywood Boulevard nothing more than just a dirt road.
-Musso's has outlasted all of its famous comtemporaries such as the Brown Derby, Ciro's, and Chasen's.
+One of my favorite places in Los Angeles is, without a doubt, the Musso & Frank Grill.
+It has been in the heart of Hollywood since 1919 and is a landmark for LA.
+Musso's opened its doors during the dawn of the studio system and was located conveniently close to many of the lots.
+This is when Hollywood Boulevard was nothing more than a dirt road.
+For those of us who love Hollywood history, the restaurant/bar is a bit of heaven, especially when it has outlasted its other famous contemporaries such as the Brown Derby, Ciro's, and Chasen's.

 Summer in Hollywood: 1950s white cotton swing dress with lace and pintucked bodice,